growing alabama.png

 Healthy forests, healthy future.

-Alabama’s 23 million acres of forestland represents the state’s most valuable natural resource and are home to an incredible diversity of animals and plants.
-Coupled with more than 132,000 miles of the most biologically diverse rivers and streams in the world, it’s easy to see why the state is called “Amazing Alabama.”
+Alabama’s 23 million acres of forestland make up one of the state’s most valuable natural resources and support an extraordinary diversity of plants and wildlife.
+More than 132,000 miles of biologically rich rivers and streams weave across the landscape, creating habitats found nowhere else in the country.
+With such remarkable natural abundance, it’s easy to understand why Alabama is known as ‘Amazing Alabama.’

 Alabama Forest Ownership